Art composition tips for beginners

 At first glance, it may seem like something complicated, perhaps a term used for experienced artists only.

-Composition simply put is the way in which elements of language are put together in an orderly manner to create a coherent story, sound or visual effect.
+Composition simply put is the way in which elements of language are put together in an orderly manner to create a coherent story, sound, or visual effect.

 To compose something is to place elements in a manner that will help a viewer, reader or listener to understand the message you are hoping to deliver in your actions.

-Why is composition important?
+Why is composition in art important?

 A strong composition does not necessarily require great artistic skills.